-The LAS point cloud data deliverable that comes with every DroneDeploy mission is available to all customer subscribed to the Pro, Business and Enterprise Plan.
+The LAS point cloud data deliverable that comes with every DroneDeploy mission is available to all customers subscribed to the Business and Enterprise Plans.
 This file can be utilized in several GIS software such as ArcGIS.

 In this guide, we will learn how to export the Point Cloud in a LAS file type from DroneDeploy into ArcGIS.

 Please review our guide to import the LAS file into AutoCAD Civil 3D here.

 - Select the Map you wish to import from the DroneDeploy dashboard.